-Along with the variables based on the relationship grid, a number of other variables are listed in Table 4.10, including identifiers for various people in the household and counts of the number of people in certain age groups.
-The partner, father and mother identifiers were discussed in a preceding section on identifiers.
+Along with the variables based on the relationship grid, a number of other variables are listed in Table 4.10 including identifiers for various people in the household and counts of the number of people in certain age groups.
+The partner, father, mother and other biological relationship identifiers were discussed in the preceding section on identifiers.